gaysianthirdspace/g3s-site/content/about.md

 ## Community Impact

-Add quotes from G3S members about the impact G3S has had on them.
+Add a carousel of quotes from G3S members about the impact G3S has had on them.

 ## <a name="team"></a> The G3S Team